AndrewFaugno/jest-another-RPG/README.md

   ## Installation
-  Clone repo, run 'npm i'
+  Clone repo then run 'npm i' in terminal to download dependencies.

   ## Usage
-  Type 'node app' in terminal.
+  Type 'node app' in terminal to start the game.

   ## Contribution
   .

   ## Test
   'npm run test'

   ## Questions
   If you have any questions or issues please contact me [here](mailto:andrewfaugno825@gmail.com). </br>